Petalism: Institution

 Following a failed coup by Tyndarides in 454 BCE, the Syracusan assembly sought to check the power of potential tyrants and prevent future political uprisings.
-Consequently, the assembly turned to Athens' institution of ostracism as an example, adopting and adapting the system for their own use.
+Consequently, the assembly turned to Athens's institution of ostracism as an example, adopting and adapting the system for their own use.
 Thus, the assembly established their own system known as petalism.

 Execution and differences from ostracism

-Based upon the Athenian practice of ostracism, Syracusan citizens would vote on an influential individual to be cast out from the city, with their votes being recorded and submitted on olive leaves, rather than the traditional piece of pottery (ostrakon) used in ostracism.
+Based upon the Athenian practice of ostracism, Syracusan citizens would vote on an influential individual to be cast out from the city, with their votes being recorded and submitted on olive leaves, rather than the traditional piece of pottery (ὄστρακον, ostrakon) used in ostracism.
 Additionally, the individual to be ostracized was determined by whoever received the greatest number of votes, with no set threshold number of votes required.
-As a result, one citizen was guaranteed to be sentenced after a vote, with the individual then being "exiled" for a period of five years, compared to the sentence of ten years given to Athens' ostracized.
+As a result, one citizen was guaranteed to be sentenced after a vote, with the individual then being "exiled" for a period of five years, compared to the sentence of ten years given to Athens's ostracized.